eduNEXT/openedx-filters-samples/README.rst

 Supported Filters
 -----------------

-These are the filters that are currently supported in this repository: pipeline-steps.
+These are the filters that are currently supported in this repository: `Pipeline Steps <https://edunext.github.io/openedx-filters-samples/pipeline-steps.html>`_

 How Does it Work?
 -----------------